LinkClinton/Code-Red/Documents/PipelineState.md

 struct InputLayoutElement {
     PixelFormat Format;
     std::string Name;
+    size_t Slot;
 }
 ```

 - `Format` : the element's format and size.
 - `Name` : the element's name.
+- `Slot` : indicate which slot the element from.

 `InputLayoutElement` is shared with DirectX12 and Vulkan interface.
 It is used to define the layout of input vertex.
 The number of element in `elements`(**in constructer state**) is the number of components in vertex. **The n-th element describe the n-th component of vertex.**

+`InputLayoutElement::Slot` indicate the data of element or component of vertex from which vertex buffer.
+We can set more than one vertex buffers in one draw call.
+In fact, when we set vertex buffers, we will set a start slot, the first vertex buffers will use start slot, the second will use start slot + 1...

+For example, if we have two elements, the first is "Position" and its slot is 1 and the second is "Color" and its slot is 2.
+So we need two vertex buffers, the first should contains the data of "Position" and the second should contains the data of "Color".
+And the `startSlot` we set should be 1.

+**For Slot, you can learn more from DirectX or Vulkan.
+Slot called Binding in Vulkan.**

 Format describe the size in bytes and type of component.
 Name is a unique identity(Only used in DirectX12 mode, in HLSL).